ELIFE-ASU/Neet/docs/source/networks.rst

 .. autosummary::
    :nosignatures:

-   neet.boolean.ECA
+   boolean.ECA
-   neet.boolean.RewiredECA
+   boolean.RewiredECA
-   neet.boolean.WTNetwork
+   boolean.WTNetwork
-   neet.boolean.LogicNetwork
+   boolean.LogicNetwork

 These concrete network types are leaves in a hierarchy:

-.. inheritance-diagram:: neet.boolean.ECA neet.boolean.RewiredECA neet.boolean.WTNetwork neet.boolean.LogicNetwork
+.. inheritance-diagram:: boolean.ECA boolean.RewiredECA boolean.WTNetwork boolean.LogicNetwork
    :parts: 1

-All networks in Neet ultimately derive from the :class:`neet.Network` class which provides a uniform interface for all network models.
-This class provides a basic interface in and of itself, but derives from :class:`neet.StateSpace` and :class:`neet.LandscapeMixin` to provide a wealth of additional features.
+All networks in Neet ultimately derive from the :class:`Network` class which provides a uniform interface for all network models.
+This class provides a basic interface in and of itself, but derives from :class:`StateSpace` and :class:`LandscapeMixin` to provide a wealth of additional features.
 See :ref:`statespaces` and :ref:`landscapes` for more information.

 Basic Network Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As an example, consider the boolean network :attr:`neet.boolean.examples.s_pombe`, which is a gene regulatory network model of the cell cycle of *S. pombe* (fission yeast) [Davidich2008]_.
+As an example, consider the boolean network :attr:`boolean.examples.s_pombe`, which is a gene regulatory network model of the cell cycle of *S. pombe* (fission yeast) [Davidich2008]_.
 All networks have a "shape", namely an array of the number of states each node can take — it's base.